isomerpages/govtech-stp/_travellers-from-malaysia/05a-SCPR.md

 # Returning Singapore Citizens and PRs

-## For Singapore Citizens and Singapore PRs Holding Malaysian Work Passes
+## Singapore Citizens and Singapore PRs Holding Malaysian Work Passes

 Returning Singapore Citizens (SC) and Singapore Permanent Residents (SPR) who are holders of the Malaysia-issued MyTravelPass can apply for a waiver of Stay-Home Notice (SHN) using SingPass, if he/she: